deejaygraham/deejaygraham.github.io/_posts/2018-05-01-fizz-buzz-in-elixir.md

 <img src="/img/posts/fizz-buzz-in-elixir/fizz-buzz-in-elixir.jpg" alt="fizz buzz" class="u-max-full-width" />

-We ran the dojo using the wonderful <a href="http://cyber-dojo.org">cyber-dojo</a> TDD tool.
+We ran the dojo using the wonderful <a href="http://cyber-dojo.org">cyber-dojo</a> TDD tool (and forgot to change the name of the module away from the default Hitchhiker's Guide to the Galaxy naming convention).